dobkeratops/convnet_stuff/README.md

 Testbed for writing convnet inference in opencl

-plus PyTorch program to experiment with training autoencoders and more
+plus PyTorch program to experiment with training u-nets and more

 goal is to use neural nets to augment retro game/indie game art, with a small/custom lib for integration

-current training experiments in pytorch_cuda/...
+current training experiments in pytorch/...

 cuda version & cpu version out of sync , cleanpu incoming